ddablib/sysinfo/Demos/ReadMe.txt

    The demo in the VCL directory compiles as a VCL program.

-   It is known to compile with Delphi XE and later.
-An attempt has made to make the program compilable with Delphi 4 to 2010 but this has not been tested.
+   This demo has been designed to be backward compatible with Delphi 4 and, later but this is not guaranteed.
+The current version has only been tested with Delphi XE, XE4, 10.4 and 11, using Windows 10 Version 20H2.

    Some unsupported form properties may need to be removed when opening the project's form in earlier compilers, but this should do no harm.
-The program definitely will not compile with Delphi 3.

-   Some compilers need some extra steps to be taken to compile the program.
+   Some compilers need some extra steps to be taken in order to compile the
+   program:

-   * For Delphi 2006 and earlier you need to manually create a Win32 sub- directory of VCL to receive the output binaries.
+   * For Delphi 2006 and earlier you need to manually create a Win32 sub- directory of the VCL directory to receive the output binaries.

    * Delphi 2007 cannot understand the project file.
 Delete the .dproj file and open the .bdsproj file instead.